 - If user profiles must be retained, tools such as Microsoft’s User State Migration tool or third-party solutions may be used

-Azure AD as the Center of the Universe is not an all-or-nothing proposition.
+Microsoft Entra ID as the Center of the Universe is not an all-or-nothing proposition.
 As users move to cloud-first they can be removed from the on-premises AD if there are no requirements for them to have those accounts, provided the creation/maintenance of cloud accounts is not driven from the on-premises directory.
 Changing where accounts are homed will probably be the biggest lift here, but as detailed above there are a raft of security improvements that may be achieved as a result.

 Want to learn more about Microsoft Entra ID as the Center of the Universe?
 Check out the recording from our webinar on the same topic.